heureka/py-rq/README.md

 If you need slave synchronization, use *synced_slaves_count* and *synced_slaves_timeout* arguments.

-This data structure serves for managing queues of any **stringable** items.
+This data structure is designed to manage an infinite ordered set of **serializable** items.
 Typical data flow consist of several phases:
  1. Adding item (via `add_item(s)`)
  2. Getting item (via `get_items`)
  3. Acknowledging item (via `ack_item(s)`) when item was successfully processed.